Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

-Hear about the experiences of people who have received catheter ablation for paroxysmal atrial fibrillation.
-You’ll learn firsthand what life was like for these particular patients, both before and after their procedures.
+Hear about the experiences of people who have received Medtronic cryoballoon ablation for atrial fibrillation (AFib).
+You’ll learn firsthand what life was like for these particular patients both before and after their procedures.

-John is a 75-year-old retired truck salesman who received a Reveal LINQ™ insertable cardiac monitor that helped diagnosed his AF.
+John is a 75-year-old retired truck salesman who received a Reveal LINQ™ insertable cardiac monitor that helped diagnose his AFib.
 After consulting with his doctor, he decided to have a cryoablation procedure.

-Norma was about 40 years old when she first began experiencing symptoms of Afib (atrial fibrillation).
+Norma was about 40 years old when she first began experiencing symptoms of AFib.
 After her husband read an article about the cryoablation procedure, she made an appointment with a physician.
 Norma stated that, "After the cryoablation, the quality of my life improved tremendously."
 Now she is once again able to spend time with her grandchildren.

 Nathan is a busy father and husband who first noticed symptoms when he was 35.
 After meeting with his doctor, he decided to have a cryoablation procedure.
 "I could tell from the moment I woke up I was me again."
 Now Nathan is living life "full steam" again.

 When he did not get the results he wanted from medication, Jim attended a seminar on cryoablation.
 After one night in the hospital, Jim is back to living life.